Chanty

 If your customers are interested in the full version of the product or getting additional features, they’d have to upgrade to a paid package.

-Just like there are many marketing products with free trial pricing, there is also a big bunch of freemium fans.
+Just like many marketing products have free trial pricing, there are also many freemium fans.
 Marketing tools like Screaming Frog, Similar Web, and Buffer are all using freemium.

 It sounds good, doesn’t it – you attract lots of customers, collect their feedback, they are spreading the word about your product…